 The menu items indicate the major work areas within Omega.
 You access this functionality by clicking the mouse on the name of the module you wish to use.
 Currently the modules are:

 Volunteering – this module helps you manage your volunteer staff.
-You can create opportunities for volunteers, allow volunteers to sign up for the opportunities which you can approve or reject.
-This module helps you make the best use of your volunteers, keeps them informed of new changes to participate and even tracks how much effort your volunteers are
+You can create opportunities for volunteers and allow volunteers to sign up for the opportunities, which you can approve or reject.
+This module helps you make the best use of your volunteers, keeps them informed of new changes to participate and even tracks how much effort your volunteers are putting in.

 Services – this module is used to manage the various services offered by a non-profit organization.
 Members of the organization can create new services (classes, ceremonies, events) and share them with others on the web.
-Interested parties can chose to take advantage of a “service” and the system will keep track of them, reserve any resources necessary to provide the service and produce reports that help staff understand the status of a particular service and its associated resources.
+Interested parties can choose to take advantage of a “service” and the system will keep track of their request, reserve any resources necessary to provide the service and produce reports that help staff understand the status of a particular service and its associated resources.

 Calendar – all events and services that have a date associated with them are also placed in the calendar.
 Omega users can look at all (non-private) events and services to get an overview of what is going on in the organization.
-The calendar system can also provide personalized views for groups and individuals.
+The calendar system provides personalized views for groups and individuals.

 Contacts – the heart of any organization is people and the contact module allows you to manage people, create groups of people, and communicate with these groups.
 These groups can be your donors, your volunteers and your staff.
-Omega also has an import/export capability that allows you to use existing contact lists and even take advantage of Omega’s management features to maintain your contact lists
+Omega also has an import/export capability that allows you to use existing contact lists and even take advantage of Omega’s management features to maintain your contact lists.

-MyOmega – in order to keep your volunteers, staff and donors excited about their contributions to the organization Omega provides a personal hub which helps users track their volunteer assignments, upcoming events of interest, etc. MyOmega also allows them to share their work with friends on various social networks such as Facebook and Twitter.
+MyOmega – in order to keep your volunteers, staff and donors excited about their contributions to the organization, Omega provides a personal hub, which helps users track their volunteer assignments, upcoming events of interest, etc. MyOmega also allows them to share their work with friends on various social networks such as Facebook and Twitter.

 Accounts and Roles

 Before using Omega it’s important to understand how the program presents information based on the “role” of the person logged into the Omega program.
 Roles are simply a set of permissions that are associated with a group of volunteers or staff in your organization.
-For example if your organization has a group of “volunteer managers” Omega may have a role called “volunteer manager” assigned to all members of the volunteer management group.
+For example, if your organization has a group of “volunteer managers,” Omega may have a role called “volunteer manager” assigned to all members of the volunteer management group.
 Only members with the role of volunteer manager can create assignments, edit assignments and approve applicants.
-In another organization these privileges may be assigned to a role called “office staffl.”
+In another organization these privileges may be assigned to a role called “office staff.”

 The person that administers Omega for your organization will create various roles appropriate for the group and then assign them to users.
-This prevents users from accidently performing actions which they are not trained to perform.
-If you have been asked to do a task in Omega and the necessary menu items do not appear you will have to contact your system administrator and asked to have them added to your login account.
+This prevents users from accidently performing actions that they are not trained to perform.
+If you have been asked to do a task in Omega and the necessary menu items do not appear you will have to contact your system administrator and ask to have them added to your login account.

 Omega users who are not registered are assigned the role of “anonymous user.”
-In general these anonymous users will have very few privileges and will only be able to view information that
+In general these anonymous users will have very few privileges and will only be able to view publicly available information.

 Volunteering Module

 The volunteering management makes it easier to fully utilize your volunteer staff.
-In the volunteer module your create new volunteer opportunities, advertise them to potential volunteers and then manage the application process.
+In the volunteer module, you create new volunteer opportunities, advertise them to potential volunteers and then manage the application process.
 The main menu for the volunteering module is shown below: